4D limit of melting crystal model and its integrable structure: Conclusion

 Primary motivation of this work was to understand the result of Dunin-Barkowski et al. \cite{DBMNPS13} in the language of the quantum spectral curve of the melting crystal model.
 In the course of solving this problem, we have found how to achieve the 4D limit of the deformed partition function $Z(\bst)$ itself.
 As a byproduct, this prescription for 4D limit has turned out to transfer Fay-type bilinear equations from $Z(\bst)$ to its 4D limit $Z_{\frD}(\bsT)$.

 It will be better to summarize these results from two aspects, namely, quantum curves and bilinear equations:

 \begin{itemize} \item[1.] {\it Quantum curves\/}: One can derive a quantum spectral curve of the melting crystal model by the method of our work on quantum mirror curves in topological string theory \cite{TN16}.
 This quantum curve is formulated as the $q$-difference equation (\ref{(A-1)Z(x)=0}) for the single-variate specialization $Z(x)$ of $Z(\bst)$.
-Its 4D limit is achieved by transforming the variable $x$ to a new variable $X$ as shown in (\ref{x-X-relation}) and letting $R \to 0$. (\ref{(A-1)Z(x)=0}) thereby turns into the difference equation (\ref{Z4D(X)-diffeq}) for the 4D version $Z_{\frD}(X)$ of $Z(x)$. (\ref{Z4D(X)-diffeq}) can be further converted to the quantum spectral curve (\ref{CP1qsc-eq}) of Gromov-Witten theory of $\CC\PP^1$. (\ref{Z4D(X)-diffeq}) and (\ref{CP1qsc-eq}) are derived by Dunin-Barkowski et al. \cite{DBMNPS13} by genuinely combinatorial computations.
+Its 4D limit is achieved by transforming the variable $x$ to a new variable $X$ as shown in (\ref{x-X-rel}) and letting $R \to 0$. (\ref{(A-1)Z(x)=0}) thereby turns into the difference equation (\ref{Z4D(X)-diffeq}) for the 4D version $Z_{\frD}(X)$ of $Z(x)$. (\ref{Z4D(X)-diffeq}) can be further converted to the quantum spectral curve (\ref{CP1qsc-eq}) of Gromov-Witten theory of $\CC\PP^1$. (\ref{Z4D(X)-diffeq}) and (\ref{CP1qsc-eq}) are derived by Dunin-Barkowski et al. \cite{DBMNPS13} by genuinely combinatorial computations.
 Our approach highlights a role of the KP hierarchy that underlies these quantum curves. \item[2.] {\it Bilinear equations\/}: According to our previous work on the melting crystal model \cite{NT07}, $Z(\bst)$ is a tau function of the KP hierarchy.
-As $R \to 0$ under the $R$-dependent transformation (\ref{t-T-relation}) of the coupling constants, $Z(\bst)$ converges to the 4D version $Z_{\frD}(\bsT)$.
+As $R \to 0$ under the $R$-dependent transformation (\ref{t-T-rel}) of the coupling constants, $Z(\bst)$ converges to the 4D version $Z_{\frD}(\bsT)$.
 In this limit, the three-term bilinear equation (\ref{Z-Fay4-eq}) for $Z(\bst)$ turns into its counterpart (\ref{Z4D-Fay4-eq}) for $Z_{\frD}(\bsT)$.
 This implies that $Z_{\frD}(\bsT)$, too, is a tau function of the KP hierarchy.
-We have thus obtained a new approach to the integrable structure in Okounkov and Pandharipande's generating function of all-genus Gromov-Witten invariants of $\CC\PP^1$ \cite{OP02}. \end{itemize} Though the detail is omitted, our consideration on Fay-type bilinear equations carries over to the $s$-deformed partition functions $Z(\bst,s)$ and $Z_{\frD}(\bsT,s)$ defined by (\ref{Z(t,s)-Psum}) and (\ref{Z4D(t,s)-Psum}).
-This leads to yet another proof of the fact \cite{DZ04,Getzler01,Milanov06} that $Z_{\frD}(\bsT,s)$ is a tau function of the 1D Toda hierarchy.
+Thus we have obtained a new approach to the integrable structure in Okounkov and Pandharipande's generating function of all-genus Gromov-Witten invariants of $\CC\PP^1$ \cite{OP02}. \end{itemize}

+As explained in Appendix, the method of 4D limit for bilinear equations can be extend to the $s$-deformed partition functions $Z(\bst,s)$ and $Z_{\frD}(\bsT,s)$.
+This is a yet another proof of the fact \cite{DZ04,Getzler01,Milanov06} that $Z_{\frD}(\bsT,s)$ is a tau function of the 1D Toda hierarchy.